Nexmo/station/_tutorials/smart-local-numbers.md

 require 'json'
 ```

-With that the basic server is in place.
+With that, the basic server is in place.

 ## Receive an Inbound Phone Call